 • ICBC Treatments

-• Athletic Therapy + Pregnancy Rehabilitation
+• Athletic Therapy + Pelvic Floor Rehabilitation

 • Intramuscular Stimulation (IMS)